hahnsangkim/udacity_sdc_nd/README.md

 In the radar update step, the Jacobian matrix Hj (Jacobian matrix) is used to calculate S, K and P, but **not y**.
 To calculate y, we use the following equations that map the predicted location x' from Cartesian coordinates to polar coordinates:
 ![alt text](img/hx.png)

-Therefore, For lidar, we can use the H matrix for calculating y, S, K and P. For radar, Hj can be used to calculate S, K and P.
+Therefore, for lidar we can use the H matrix for calculating y, S, K and P. For radar Hj can be used to calculate S, K and P.